• Skip to primary navigation

 Czech skoricovy snek pastry, served on a plate.

 The best translation of this pastry's name is "cinnamon snail," known in the American world as cinnamon rolls.
-This pastry is probably not typically Czech, also concerning the icing, which is not common for Czech pastries.
+This pastry probably isn't very Czech, especially since it has icing on it, which is not very common in Czech pastries.

 Trdelník